Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Conceptual design of the neutron target

-For the present study, we employed \textit{ParticleCounter}\,\cite{particlecounter2024}, a specialized \textit{Geant4}-based Monte Carlo simulation tool developed for neutron transport in matter, detector design and optimization, and detection efficiency calculations.
+For the present study, we employed \texttt{ParticleCounter}\,\cite{particlecounter2024}, a specialized \textit{Geant4}-based Monte Carlo simulation tool developed for neutron transport in matter, detector design and optimization, and detection efficiency calculations.
 Experimentally validated for neutron detector simulations, it achieves precisions within 3\% relative to experimental efficiency measurements and has been successfully applied in projects such as BRIKEN\,\cite{Tarifeno17} and HENSA\,\cite{hensa2024} for conceptual design and geometric optimization of detection systems in relevant nuclear physics energy ranges.
 For neutrons up to 20\,MeV, the code utilizes the high-precision G4ParticleHP model with evaluated nuclear data libraries.
-The simulations reported here used \textit{ParticleCounter} version 5.4, compiled with \textit{Geant4} version 11.1.3 and the G4NDL4.7 data library, which incorporates thermal scattering data from JEFF-3.3 supplemented by ENDF/B-VIII.0 for missing materials, applied at the appropriate physical temperature for each moderator material.
+The simulations reported here used \texttt{ParticleCounter} version~5.4, compiled with \textit{Geant4} version~11.1.3 and the G4NDL4.7 data library, which incorporates thermal scattering data from the JEFF-3.3 library supplemented by the ENDF/B-VIII.0 library for missing materials, applied at the appropriate physical temperature for each moderator material.
 The accuracy of the \textit{Geant4} thermal neutron transport with these libraries has been validated against reference Monte Carlo codes across the relevant moderator materials and temperature range~\cite{thulliez2022_geant4}.
-This configuration ensures accurate modeling of all relevant neutron interactions—including elastic/inelastic scattering, capture, and moderation (see Secs.\,\ref{sec:SingleMod}--\ref{sec:CryoMod}).
+This configuration ensures accurate modeling of all relevant neutron interactions, including elastic and inelastic scattering, capture, and moderation (see Secs.\,\ref{sec:SingleMod}--\ref{sec:CryoMod}).